HTTP-RPC/Kilo/README.md

 # Introduction
-HTTP-RPC is a framework for simplifying development of REST-based applications.
-It allows developers to publish and interact with HTTP-based web services using a convenient, RPC-like interface while preserving fundamental REST concepts such as statelessness and uniform resource access.
+HTTP-RPC is an open-source framework for simplifying development of REST-based applications.
+It allows developers to create and access HTTP-based web services using a convenient, RPC-like metaphor while preserving fundamental REST concepts such as statelessness and uniform resource access.

 The project currently includes support for implementing REST services in Java and consuming services in Java, Objective-C/Swift, or JavaScript.
-The server library provides a lightweight alternative to other, larger Java-based REST frameworks, and the consistent cross-platform client API makes it easy to interact with services regardless of target device or operating system.
+The server component provides a lightweight alternative to other, larger Java-based REST frameworks, and the consistent cross-platform client API makes it easy to interact with services regardless of target device or operating system.

-# Service Overview
+# Service Operations
 HTTP-RPC services are accessed by applying an HTTP verb such as `GET` or `POST` to a target resource.
 The target is specified by a path representing the name of the resource, and is generally expressed as a noun such as _/calendar_ or _/contacts_.

 Arguments are passed either via the query string or in the request body, like an HTML form.
-Results are typically returned as JSON, although operations that do not return a value are also supported.
+Results are generally returned as JSON, although operations that do not return a value are also supported.

 ## GET
 The `GET` method is used to retrive information from the server.
 For example, the following request might be used to obtain data about a calendar event:

     GET /calendar?eventID=101

-This request might retrieve the sum of two numbers, whose values are specified by the `a` and `b` arguments:
+This request might retrieve the sum of two numbers, whose values are specified by the `a` and `b` query arguments:

     GET /math/sum?a=2&b=4

-Alternatively, the values could be specified as a list rather than as two fixed variables:
+Alternatively, the argument values could be specified as a list rather than as two fixed variables:

     GET /math/sum?values=1&values=2&values=3

+In either case, the service would return the value 6 in response.

 ## POST
 The `POST` method is typically used to add new information to the server.
 For example, the following request might be used to create a new calendar event: